Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$: Abstract

 \section{Abstract}

 Among the family of intercalated transition-metal dichalcogenides (TMDs), Fe$_{x}$NbS$_2$ is found to possess unique current-induced resistive switching behaviors, tunable antiferromagnetic states, and a commensurate charge order, all of which are tied to a critical Fe doping of $x_c$~=~1/3.
 However, the electronic origin of such extreme stoichiometry sensitivities remains unclear.
 Combining angle-resolved photoemission spectroscopy (ARPES) with density functional theory (DFT) calculations, we identify and characterize a dramatic eV-scale electronic restructuring that occurs across the $x_c$.
-Moment-carrying Fe 3$d_{z^2}$ electrons manifest as narrow bands within 200 meV to the Fermi level, distinct from other transition metal intercalated TMD magnets.
-This state strongly interacts with the itinerant electron in TMD layer, and rapidly loses coherence above $x_c$.
-These observations resemble the exceptional electronic and magnetic sensitivity of strongly correlated systems upon charge doping, shedding light on the important role of electronic correlation in magnetic TMDs.
+Moment-carrying Fe 3$d_{z^2}$ electrons manifest as narrow bands within 200 meV of the Fermi level, distinct from other transition metal intercalated TMD magnets.
+These states strongly hybridize with itinerant electrons in TMD layer, rapidly lose coherence above $x_c$ due to correlation-driven effects.
+This sudden quasiparticle decoherence collapses the Fe-Nb hybridization, which explicitly suppresses the out-of-plane effective Fe-Fe exchange interaction, driving the transformation of the magnetic ground state from an antiferromagnetic stripe phase to a zigzag phase.
+These observations resemble the exceptional electronic and magnetic sensitivity of strongly correlated systems, and demonstrate that quantifying orbital-specific hybridization via ARPES offers an alternative pathway to evaluate effective magnetic exchange in metallic magnets, complementing inelastic neutron and resonant x-ray scattering probes.